Treatment for histamine intolerance

 For these products, we have also carried out storage tests with subsequent analysis in order to keep the risk for consumers as low as possible.

-In general, we recommend cautious testing of the personal tolerance threshold.
+In general, we recommend careful testing of the individual's tolerance threshold.

-Since microbial spoilage begins quickly, individuals with Histamine Intolerance should eat all foods as fresh as possible.
+Since microbial spoilage begins quickly, individuals with histamine intolerance should aim to consume fresh foods whenever possible.